 Treatment Options and Living With Ovarian Cancer

 If you do receive an ovarian cancer diagnosis, treatment will depend on how far it has spread, your general health and whether you’re still able to have children.
 Most people have a combination of surgery and chemotherapy as treatment.

 The aim of treatment is to cure the cancer, if possible.
 If the cancer is too advanced to be cured, treatment aims to relieve symptoms and control the cancer for as long as possible.
 Those diagnosed are cared for by a team of NHS healthcare professionals who are experts in creating treatment and support plans for individuals with ovarian cancer.

 To show your support during Ovarian Cancer Awareness Month, you can accept Ovarian Cancer Action’s challenge to raise funds and awareness by organising or taking part in a Walk In Her Name event.
 Sponsorship money raised will go towards progressing research for women affected by ovarian cancer.

-Alternatively or additionally, you can get behind the fight against prostate cancer by donating to or volunteering with organisations such as Target Ovarian Cancer, Cancer Research UK, MacMillan Cancer Support, Cancer Support Scotland or Maggie’s Lanarkshire, to name just a few.
+Alternatively or additionally, you can get behind the fight against ovarian cancer by donating to or volunteering with organisations such as Target Ovarian Cancer, Cancer Research UK, Macmillan Cancer Support, Cancer Support Scotland or Maggie’s Lanarkshire, to name just a few.